RoBizMan/penalty-shootout-game/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/RoBizMan/penalty-shootout-game)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+### Local VS Deployment

+There is a noticeable difference between local and deployment.
+The os function allows CLI to clear the entire previous terminal output before replacing it with the new terminal output.
+This function was able to clear the entire terminal output in local.
+However, when deployed to Heroku, the os function only clears 24 lines rather than the entire terminal output, regardless of the terminal window size.
+This is a known issue.
+Additionally, the colorama function appears to display in normal colour in the local terminal window, but the same appeared a bit darker and dull in Heroku.